Why DBT Group?

 Join DBT Group

 Current clients can join the DBT group with a referral from their therapist.
 The client will meet with the group facilitator for group orientation before joining.
-The DBT group is held on Google Meets, and the client will receive a link from the group facilitator on the day of the session.
+The DBT group is held on Google Meet, and the client will receive a link from the group facilitator on the day of the session.
 Take a peek at the DBT Skills Training Handouts and Worksheets.

 Other Services

-Did you know we have a coping skills group that meets every Saturday at 9AM-10 AM?
 We continue to expand groups and services to support our clients’ needs.
 Have other ideas?
 Please share and contact us.